 A draft ecological restoration plan has been developed by the project landscape architect and Dr Boffa.
-We assume and expect that the existing natives such as the titoki and totara will form part of that restoration effort.
-An indication of the species to be used and the areas to be revegetated and provided is shown in Figure 34.
-While additional native plant species could be added, the backbone of the assemblages in the plan are appropriate, and the areas and sizes will result in a net indigenous biodiversity and functional gain.
+We assume and expect that the existing native trees such as the titoki and totara will form part of that restoration effort.
+An indication of the species to be used and the areas to be revegetated and provided is shown in Error!
+Reference source not found.
+While additional native plant species could be added to the current list, the backbone of the assemblages in the plan are ecologically appropriate, and the areas and sizes of ther revegetation will result in a net indigenous habitat, biodiversity and functional gain for the site / area.
 We indicate on this figure by way of the yellow circles the areas for ecological offset focus, either to enhance the existing (back dunes) or recreate new native assemblages.
 The communities outlined by the yellow circles include: active duneland (and sand daphne), stable duneland knobby clubrush, kanuka treeland, exotic native mix, saltwater marsh and freshwater wetland.

 Figure 34.
-Draft ecological restoration plan and areas considered a focus for offsetting.
+Draft ecological restoration plan and areas considered a focus for mitigation / enhancement.